 A. Eligibility.
-Membership is open to all personal members of ARLIS/NA and one officially designated representative of each ARLIS/NA institutional or business affiliate member within Southern California.
-The Western Regional Representative of ARLIS/NA is a non-voting, ex-officio member of the Chapter.
+Membership is open to all personal members of ARLIS/NA within Southern California.
+The Chapters Liaison of ARLIS/NA is a non-voting, ex-officio member of the Chapter.

 1. The amount of dues shall be determined by the Executive Committee and shall be ratified by a majority of votes cast either by mail, or with advance notice, at a business meeting.

 2. The dues shall be collected by the Secretary/Treasurer.

 3. The membership year shall be for the calendar year January 1 to December 31.

 4. Additional fees for special projects recommended by the Executive Committee must be approved by a majority of the Chapter membership voting, either by mail or at a business meeting.